Persdre/LRM-bias-evaluation/README.md

 ## License

-This code is licensed under the CC BY-NC-SA License
+This data is licensed under the CC BY-NC-SA.